suzybee1987/milestone-2/README.md

     - All links show an underline or animation when hovered over (except volume button on game.html to prevent confusion) and for the icons this is done using the border attribute to provide spacing and prevent overlapping the icon.
 The animation for the home button is a turtle that spins which relates to the turtle from the book series.
     - The home button is on the left side of the header and sections of the page listed on the right where a user would expect them to be.
     - Navigation links are underlined or animated when the user hovers over them to give feedback that they have hovered over the right spot.
-    - The navbar is transparent to alow the user to enjoy the full length of the hero images.
+    - The navbar is transparent to allow the user to enjoy the full length of the hero images.
     - On mobile view the navigation links collapse in to a toggle button for easier user experience.
 As the navbar list font is hard to see against the background I have added a background to the links.
 Some JavaScript was used with the navbar to ensure the menu closes after a link is pressed to avoid the user having to close the menu afterwards.
     - The colour scheme is designed to be easy to read with the contrast and the ratio tested on Google Dev Tools.